Ideas for IELTS | How to Develop Ideas in Speaking

 It would be so much better if the local authorities would invest in widening the main roads into and out of the city and also banning commercial or heavy goods vehicles in the downtown area during rush hour because this would alleviate the traffic jams and help traffic flow uninterrupted through the city.

-Tips on How to Generate Ideas for Speaking
+How to Generate Ideas for Speaking

 To quickly and easily develop ideas for answering topic questions in the IELTS Speaking Test, follow these tips: